librariesio/libraries.io/docs/development-setup.md

 Various specs for repository statistics and information use VCR to capture real network requests for playback.
-Periodically these cassettes should be re-recorded to nesure changes to remote APIs are captured and any fixes applied to the Libraries codebase.
+Periodically these cassettes should be re-recorded to ensure changes to remote APIs are captured, and any fixes applied to the Libraries codebase.

 ### Changing VCR's global recording mode